Time is how you spend your love

 STRING QUARTET | PERCUSSION | ELECTRONICS

-At the heart of Time is how you spend your love lies Adams’ Sundial, a work that paints a dreamlike landscape, enriched by dynamic lighting design and the spatial placement of sound.
-And when Beethoven repeats the same tiny motif no fewer than 48 times in the Scherzo of his Sixteenth String Quartet, it becomes clear that he, too, was a master of playing with time.
+At the heart of the program are Adams’ two works for this adventurous pairing of instruments: Sundial, which paints a dreamlike sonic landscape, and Devotions, an instrumental cantata in seven movements that draws on the form and expressive language of Olivier Messiaen’s Quartet for the End of Time.
+And when Beethoven repeats the same tiny motif no fewer than 48 times in the Scherzo of his Sixteenth String Quartet, it becomes clear that he too was fascinated by the many ways music can stretch, suspend, and transform our sense of time.

 Facts & Figures